CHOUSUHAO2016/robot_tests/README.md

 1. The time when the key of the search page was opened
 2. Time consumed to search for results
 3. The response time of search when the network is weak
-4. Response time when searching under different network speeds, such as 3G
+4. Response time when searching under different network speeds, such as 3G,4G,5G network

 # Automation Test - Start to run robot script